 Hayley Eaton, who has been employed by UW Health for two years, loves the fact that the program allows her to help people.
 And, as a busy mother of two, she appreciates that the program enables her to maintain balance in her life.

 “I’ve always known I wanted to go back to school,” Eaton said.
 “But I kept wondering how I was going to be able to do that, be a mom, and work full time.
-I’m so glad I found this program and jumped it.
+I’m so glad I found this program and jumped in.
 It’s a great opportunity for anyone who has a family or who has other financial debts.
 Plus, it’s very rewarding when you see patients who go from having very low vision to, two weeks later, seeing significantly better.”

 Eaton says she feels happier and more confident as her skills have grown, and, as a result, she is already planning to pursue the next level of certification—to become an optometric technician like Laufenberg— once this training is complete.